gongjian1981/SENG8091/Assignment3/challenge1.md

   + the system shoule be able to save the question to its corresponding category.

 ### Assumptions
+- The subsystem need credential
-- the content is multilanguages
+- The scrapping should continue if the content scrapped contains other urls
-- a question without answer is useless
-- a question that can be categoried is still needed
 ### Validation
-- Do the system need to support multilanguages
+- Do the system need a login page
-- Do all the questions need answers
+- Do we only scrap the given url or its related urls
-- Do all the questions that can be categoried need to be categoried later

-### Tasks
-- build system that support main languages
-- build system that only deal questions with answers
-- build system that support categorize those uncategoriez question